 Let there be lights: Sarum Lights spectacular returns!
+Sold out

 A light and music spectacular is taking place at Salisbury Cathedral during the final week of the UN Climate Summit (COP26), a timely celebration of the wonders of Heaven and Earth.